 Step 1: Set up Unity ads

-Fill out the form and click Continue at the bottom of the page to add your project to Unity Dashboard.
+Fill out the form and click Add Project at the bottom of the page to add your project to Unity Dashboard.

 For additional instructions on creating an ad placement, select the tab corresponding to your preferred ad format.

 In addition to the Game ID and the Placement ID you will also need Unity Ads API Key for setting up your AdMob ad unit ID.
-Navigate to the API keys tab in your Unity Ads Dashboard to get your API Key.
+Navigate to the Ads Data Export > API Access tab of the Unity Ads Dashboard and take note of the Monetization API Access Key.

 Step 2: Configure mediation settings for your AdMob ad unit